-Jennifer Lopez Asked Ruth Bader Ginsburg For Marriage Advice & Got A Hilarious Response — VIDEO
+Jennifer Lopez Asked RBG For Marriage Advice & She Got A Very Simple, Hilarious Answer

 You might not immediately think of a supreme court justice when you consider who to ask for marriage advice, but Jennifer Lopez asked Ruth Bader Ginsburg for some, according to The Hill, and her response was hilarious.
 According to the report, Ginsburg retold the story of her conversation with Lopez while speaking at the Library of Congress National Book Festival on August 31, and revealed that she gave the singer the same advice that was given to her by her mother-in-law years ago: "It helps, sometimes, to be a little deaf."